All You Need To Know About HTTP Security Headers In WordPress

 HTTP Strict-Transport-Security (HSTS) enforces secure (HTTP over SSL/TLS) connections to the server.

-This reduces the impact of bugs in web applications leaking session data through cookies and external links and defends against Man-in-the-middle attacks.
+This reduces the impact of bugs in web applications that leak session data through cookies and external links and defends against Man-in-the-middle attacks.

 HSTS also removes users’ ability to ignore SSL negotiation warnings.